AndryOut/AutoSubReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 ![1](https://github.com/user-attachments/assets/4f44dde5-b04e-4318-b9c4-b7a7925b38dc)

-"200" Changing this value ensures that the detection of the first audio peak of the spoken audio after the line start is identified with more margin.
+This sets a margin to detect the first audio peak of speech after the line’s initial timestamp.
+It’s mainly used to remove lead-in from subtitles and then reapply it based on your personal settings.
+(Recommended value: 400)

 Example with 200 milliseconds: